 There are three main stages to the workflow, each implemented as a Docker module (details in section below, and Fig. 1 schematic): animal detection, classifier training and field-service prediction.
 We call this framework ‘MEWC’ (the Mega-Efficient Wildlife Classifier): a playful riff on the use of MegaDetector for object detection and the EfficientNet deep-learning model as the default for animal-image classification.
 The entire pipeline can be run in sequence, or any step can be run as a separate module, depending on the use case.
 For example, if a trained model is already available and one simply wants to classify a new tranche of field data, the Classifier Training step can be skipped.

-Animal Detection: This involves two chained steps, ‘Detect’, followed by ‘Snip’.
+Animal Detection: MEWC runs two sequential steps, ‘Detect’ then ‘Snip’.

-For Detect, we leverage existing efforts on image segmentation for wildlife imagery.
-Specifically, we use MegaDetector—a free, open-source, system-agnostic object-detection model that uses the YOLO deep-learning architecture.
-It was trained in PyTorch on millions of hand-labelled bounding boxes from camera-trap imagery drawn from a wide variety of contexts (Beery et al. 2019).
-Within MEWC we use MegaDetector v5a , a deep-learning image-segmentation approach for wildlife, to locate the animal in the camera-trap image (determining the tightest bounding-box coordinates).
-It also labels the images as one of four broad categories: animal, blank, vehicle and humans.

-For Snip, each of the bounding-box coordinates from Detect are used to isolate just the animal and re-size this to a standard 600- × 600-pixel dimension (up- or down-scaling as required).
-This snipping has the dual effect of focusing on the target of interest and discarding the background, thereby greatly mitigating any site specificity that might otherwise confuse later training or classification.
+Detect calls MegaDetector v5a, a YOLO-based, open-source model trained on millions of annotated camera-trap images (Beery et al. 2019).
+For every image it (i) predicts tight bounding boxes, and (ii) assigns one of four coarse labels: animal, blank, human, or vehicle.
+MEWC writes the results into parallel sub-directories (animal/, blank/, human/, vehicle/) inside each camera-site folder; only the animal set proceeds to the next stage.

+Handling blanks.
+Any image routed to the blank/ directory is still available to the user: nothing is deleted.
+If the project team suspects that MegaDetector has missed animals, they can simply drag-and-drop selected images or the entire contents of blank/ into Camelot or AddaxAI, where the normal GUI tools make it easy to scroll, tag and recover any “false blanks.”
+Once relabelled, those frames can be re-imported into MEWC for the next training round.

+Snip crops each animal box and resizes it to 600 × 600 px (up- or down-scaling as needed).
+Cropping removes background cues and thereby reduces site-specific bias during training and inference.

+Detector flexibility.
+MegaDetector v5a covers most “horizontal-view” deployments, but recall can drop in unusual geometries (steep top-down, fish-eye lenses, thermal-only).
+MEWC therefore treats the detector as a pluggable module.
+Users have three escalation options:

+Adjust the threshold.
+The confidence cut-off (MD_CONF, default = 0.20) is set in the YAML file.
+Lowering the value raises recall at the expense of more false boxes, which the downstream classifier’s Blank class (if it has been included in the training data set) can absorb.

+Fine-tune MegaDetector.
+Train on a small, locally-annotated bounding-box set and point the DETECT_WEIGHTS environment variable to the new .pt file.

+Swap detectors entirely.
+Provide any model (e.g. Mask-RCNN, YOLO-v8) that emits COCO-style JSON or YOLO-txt; edit one line in detect.sh to call the new binary.

+Because the later snip–train–predict stages operate only on the cropped regions they receive, no further changes are necessary once a replacement detector is supplied.
+In short, MEWC depends not on MegaDetector itself but on some object detector that achieves adequate recall on the user’s imagery.

 Classifier Training: This is the approach to fitting and testing the AI wildlife-species classifier model.